osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

 podman ps
 ```

 The container should show `healthy` status.
-The healthcheck monitors Apache HTTPS availability.
+The healthcheck runs `pscheduler troubleshoot --quick` to validate the full pScheduler service stack (API, Ticker, Scheduler, Runner, Archiver) in under one second.
+Allow up to 120 seconds after startup for the healthcheck to first pass.

 Manage pSConfig files under `/opt/perfsonar-tp/psconfig` on the host; they are consumed by the container at `/etc/perfsonar/psconfig`.